kiariendegwa/SDC-Nanodegree-Project-Work/Vehicle-Detection/README.md

 ![Tagged training data][image3]

-RGB images of 400 by 640 where directly feed into the neural network given the tagged binary masks(The final training masks fed into the network where 1*400*600 - should we have had multiple classes of objects say, 3, the training mask would have been 3*400*600 - you get the drift).
+Resized RGB images of 400 by 640 where directly feed into the neural network given the tagged binary masks(The final training masks fed into the network where 1*400*600 - should we have had multiple classes of objects say, 3, the training mask would have been 3*400*600 - you get the drift).

-The trained neural net resulted in the following heatmaps/normalized logits after 3hrs training:
+The trained neural net resulted in the following heatmaps/logits after training:

 ![Original image alongside predicted hotspots and training data][image4]